 The parties were accompanied by a weekly CAKE.Byte, a newsletter installment of editorial about emerging female sexual culture.
 These colorful emails captured the attention of over 30,000 international subscribers in a few short years.
 Online versions of the newsletters invited women to respond to the topics in an open forum.

-Through their years of operation CAKE offered members to women.
+Through their years of operation CAKE offered membership to women.
 The application question was “Why do you get the juice?” and encouraged women to write about why a community of nonjudgmental people interested in exploring sexuality would be useful to them.
 Over 2,000 women joined.

 Along with memberships, CAKE sold kits including silk screened tee-shirts and hand made lip gloss all featuring the CAKE Girl logo.
 Hand-picked sex accessories proven valuable to women were available for purchase online at the CAKE Boutique.
 These packages were sent in white CAKE boxes with red and white ties to thousands of men and women.